+- A) Fries

 - B) Pudding

 - C) James

 - D) Jane

-- Key components in RC
+- Four key components in RC

 - Document

 - Query

 - → Candidates

 - Answer

 James the Turtle was always getting in trouble.
 Sometimes he'd reach into the freezer and empty out all the food.
 Other times he'd sled on the deck and get a splinter.
 His aunt Jane tried as hard as she could to keep him out of trouble, but he was sneaky and got into lots of trouble behind her back.